 Peak performance means reaching your fullest potential to perform at your best mentally and physically.

 Peak performance isn’t about being the top salesperson in your company or making a million dollars.
 Peak performance is being well-rounded in all aspects of your life— from your career to your health and relationships, and most importantly, the relationship you have with your own mind.
-You have mastered your mind, body, and soul.
+To be healthy AND wealthy, you need to master all aspects of your mind, body, and soul.

 Smashing The Impossible